greg-han/ginger/README.md

 Notes: In the navbar, `Info` will take you to the currently loaded article. `AuthorInfo` will take you to a page with the last clicked author.
 Clicking on `ArvixSearch` in the upper left corner will take you back to the search menu and refresh the redux store and ready the app for another search.

-Again, this was done VERY quickly.
-Please excuse the bugs!

-Thank you for giving me this coding challenge.
-I hope to hear from you guys soon.

--Greg

-* Note: A reviewer may see commits past the due date of the project.
-This is because my digital ocean droplet got hacked and I was trying to fix the hacking.
-I have also updated this readme a few times to update the link and to add some additional clarification for the project.
-All coding logic remains the same since the due date.